yaml/yaml-spec/spec/spec.md

 #### #.
 Nodes

 A YAML _node_ [represents] a single [native data structure].
-Such nodes have _content_ of one of three _kinds_: scalar, sequence, or mapping.
+Such nodes have _content_ of one of three _kinds_: scalar, sequence or mapping.
 In addition, each node has a [tag] which serves to restrict the set of possible values the content can have.